 The mean daily profit for both genders is PHP 335.66, and the majority (96.4%) of the gatherers have a daily profit ranging from PHP 100-500.
 Both genders are responsible for the preparation of food and materials for fishing.
 The peak season for glass eel is observed during the months of August to February, while the lean season is from March to July.
-From September to December, the fishers observed that fish caught during this period were weak due to increased water turbidity.
+From September to December, the fishers observed an abundance of glass eels, but it was observed that fish caught during this period were weak due to increased water turbidity.
 Glass eels were solely sold to consolidators and stackers within the locality.